For over 70 years, we’ve delivered on a fundamental promise: to provide you with reliable electricity at affordable rates.

 The smart grid has the potential to transform how you use energy and how we serve your energy needs, allowing for a much more interactive customer experience than was ever possible.

 Energy is vital to our lives.
 And, as our energy future unfolds, you can trust SMUD, your community-owned, not-for-profit electric service, to help you make smart choices.

 SMUD began serving Sacramento in 1946 and is now the nation’s sixth-largest community-owned electric utility.
-SMUD provides reliable, affordable electricity to most of Sacramento County and a portion of Placer County.
+SMUD provides reliable, affordable electricity to most of Sacramento County (and small, adjoining portions of Placer and Yolo Counties).
 SMUD is recognized nationally and internationally for its innovative energy efficiency programs and renewable power technologies, SMUD was the first large California utility to receive more than 20 percent of its energy from renewable resources.
 See a map of our territory.

 Some facts and figures

 Population in our service area: 1.5 million

 Size of our service area: 900 square miles

 Total accounts served (residential + business): 626,460 (as of Jan.
 1, 2017)